 Businesses have long known that when it comes to the success of a website, the popular line from the film Field of Dreams—“If you build it, they will come”—doesn’t actually work.
 To achieve sustained domestic success, sites must be supported by cross-channel marketing, public relations, promotions and more.

 But companies rarely embrace this best practice.
-Based on our experience, businesses can be quite reluctant to invest resources to support their international online endeavors.
+Based on our experience, businesses can be quite reluctant to invest resources to support their international online endeavours.
 In some cases, this neglect can lead to global sites underperforming from a sales or marketing perspective … which may eventually lead to the deactivation of the site.

-That’s often a very costly mistake, and one that could be avoided altogether with thoughtful, ongoing—and generally inexpensive—in-market promotion and consumer engagement.
+That's often a very costly mistake, and one that could be avoided altogether with thoughtful, on-going-and generally inexpensive-in-market promotion and consumer engagement.

 Powerful Tactics for Global Customers

 While trying to uncover the best strategies to support your company's global websites, we recommend taking stock in practices where your marketing teams already excel.
 For instance: since your internal marketing team is likely already running digital advertisements, sending emails and newsletters, and supporting customers in other ways in your primary market, a treasure trove of promotional content already exists to repurpose for global markets.

 This content should be translated, and localised-using regionally- or culturally-relevant verbiage and imagery if appropriate-to resonate within these markets.
 Engage the assistance of global marketing specialists or consultants as needed.

 Email Resonates In Global Markets, Too: For instance, one of MotionPoint’s fashion e-retailers sends out translated emails twice monthly.
 This content promotes popular and relevant products in the global markets they serve.
 This tactic works; website traffic increases by up to 10% on days when these emails are distributed.